perkd/loopback-datasource-juggler/MULTITENANT.md

   - `registerModelForApp(app, model, properties)` - App model registration with ownership transfer

 - **✅ Enhanced ModelRegistryProxy with Performance Caching:**
+  - WeakMap-based instance caching for DataSource isolation with automatic cleanup
-  - Owner-specific cache keys for effective isolation (DataSource + App)
+  - String-based cache keys for App instances with proper isolation
   - Comprehensive Proxy handlers for all object operations
   - Support for Object.keys(), for...in loops, hasOwnProperty()
   - Intelligent cache invalidation on model registration